mi-ayala/Part-B-/README.md

 # Part-B-
-SOme computations for my Part B exam
+Some computations for my Part B exam.

+Trying to understand space groups...